-- 1. We oppose New York State reinstating income tax surcharges for any reason. - 2.
+- We oppose New York State reinstating income tax surcharges for any reason. - 2.
 We recommend the self-employed be able to deduct health insurance premiums as a business expense. - 3.
 We oppose the use of depreciation as income in the calculation of eligibility for social service programs. - 4.
-We support a state tax credit for donations of locally grown food by farmers to food banks.
+We support a state tax credit for donations of locally grown food by farmers to food banks. - We support alcoholic beverage producers being able to file their tax returns electronically, while maintaining their ability to file them manually.